 Ever have a crazy idea that you trusted would come true?
 I did, and I went for it.
 However, a stumbling block showed up, and I challenged myself to use an adventure mindset to find work in the new economy.

 In November of 2019, I took a leap of faith, quit my job of seven years, sold my house, and road-tripped to Corvallis, OR with a good friend and my old dog, Ruby.
 Fortunate that I could bunk with my sister and brother-in-law, I confidently assumed I would find work in my career field in 3 months or less.
 While I had a spate of first interviews in January and February after the holidays, COVID-19 attacked the world and my best-laid plans.
 I find myself, for the first time in my life, unemployed far longer than I could ever have anticipated.
 Has the Corona virus effected you, too?

 The New Reality

-The current “stay home” orders have impacted everyone.
-Unemployment is at the highest levels since the Great Depression.
+The “stay home” orders impacted everyone.
+Unemployment during the pandemic reached the highest levels since the Great Depression.
 Those who can, have been working from home.
-Many have been furloughed, and don’t know when they will return.
-A growing trend is that, now that some restrictions are being lifted, many don’t want to return to the office and their old routines.
+Many have been furloughed, and still don’t know when they will return.
+A growing trend is that, now that some restrictions are being lifted, many don’t want to return to the office and old routines.
 Being in this place, we have the opportunity to take a look at ourselves and what we want from our career.

 The new reality we are all faced with raises many questions about the nature of work, and what that might look like for millions of us as we move forward.
 Will the kind of work I’ve done in the past (insert your current/former title here) ever look the same?
 Will remote work be more viable?
 If I can’t do the same kind of work, what will I do?
 For me, the field I worked in over the last two decades has been in higher education, and it is already changing significantly.
 How can I keep myself competitive?
 At this stage of my life, do I even want to?